Substance Misuse Treatment in England Continues to Rise Despite Challenges

 Government statistics show that the number of adults accessing structured treatment for drug and alcohol misuse in England continues to grow, though at a slower pace and with challenges.
 In 2021-22, 457,475 adults accessed substance misuse treatment in England, up 1.2% from 451,593 the previous year.
 [1]

-What do the statistics on drug and alcohol use in the UK say?
+What do the statistics on drug and alcohol use in England and Wales say?

 In 2021-22, 457,475 adults accessed substance misuse treatment in England, up 1.2% from 451,593 the previous year.
 [1]